theochem/chemtools/doc/usr_doc_quick_start.rst

 ChemTools is a Python library for post-processing molecular quantum chemistry calculations.
 So, like any other library, it can be directly imported and used in Python scripts and codes.
 However, this requires knowledge of Python and programming.
-To circumvent this requirement, for users who are not familiar with programming or Python in particular, a set of built-in Python scripts have been provided.
+For users who are not familiar with programming or Python in particular, a set of built-in Python scripts are provided.
 These can be used on a command-line interface and controlled through command-line options and flags.